strangerstudios/pmpro-cpt/readme.txt

 Navigate to Settings > PMPro CPTs in the WordPress Admin to select custom post types and set redirection rules.

 == Changelog ==

+= 1.0 - 2021-06-10 =
+* SECURITY: Improved escaping of text strings.
+* ENHANCEMENT: Wrapped strings for localization and generated a .pot file.
+* ENHANCEMENT: Moved the PMPro CPT settings menu to show up under the Memberships menu.
+* ENHANCEMENT: Better hint text on the settings page.
+* BUG FIX: Avoiding fatal errors if PMPro is not active.
+* BUG FIX: Fixed issue where users were redirected to the PMPro levels page even if the "Do Not Redirect" setting was chosen.

 = .2.1 =
 * BUG FIX: Fixed redirect issue when no CPTs were selected on the settings page but the is_singular check was still returning true.